 Intro to playlists in iTunes on PC

-A playlist is a custom compilation of songs and videos.
+A playlist is a custom compilation of songs, movies, TV shows, podcasts, audiobooks, or all media.
 You might want to create a playlist to do the following:

 Suit a specific mood or occasion.
 For example, you could create a playlist for a dinner party, a wedding, or your morning workout.

-Select certain songs to share with others on your local network or to sync with your iOS or iPadOS device.
+Select certain podcasts to share with others on your local network or to sync with your iPhone, iPad, or iPod touch.

 Burn a CD of songs.

 Organize your iTunes library.

 There are five kinds of playlists; you create the first kind yourself and iTunes creates the others for you.

 Standard playlists: You create these playlists by dragging items to them.

 Smart Playlists: You specify some criteria for iTunes to apply, and iTunes creates a Smart Playlist that updates automatically as your library changes.